The Library Building

 Will I be charged a fine if my book is overdue?

-Fines are only chargeable on overdue recalled items, for more information read Library and IT Self Help Article - Recalls.
+Fines are only chargeable on overdue recalled items, for more information read our Requests and Recalls self help page.

 How do I pay a fine?

-At Library Reception on Level 1 of the library with a debit or credit card or with credit loaded on your University card.
+At the Information Desk on Level 1 of the library with a debit or credit card or with credit loaded on your University card.

 Or by phone +44 1752 588588 with a debit or credit card.